dragonflydb/documentation/docs/managing-dragonfly/acl.md

 ## Persistence

 The state of all of the users and their permissions can be captured and placed in a file.
 As with redis, the `--aclfile` option is used to specify the file from which Dragonfly will load the ACL state from.

 Afterwards, any change done at runtime, can be persisted at anytime via the command `ACL SAVE` which evicts the currently stored ACL state to the file specified in the `--aclfile` option.

 Note, that the `aclfile` file is compatible with Redis (however it must not contain any keys or pub/sub DSL's because these yet are not supported so if you plan to migrate, just open the file and strip them away).

+If you want the `aclfile` to be writable, that is, if you want `ACL SAVE` to work, we would advice against placing the `aclfile` under `/etc` directory because the folder is only accesible by Dragonfly as `readonly`.
+You change this behaviour, by editing the systemd service file located in `/lib/systemd/system/dragonfly.service`.

+For convenience, we suggest to place `acl` files in `/var/lib/dragonfly/`.

 ## Logs